CodeonWheels-GR/COW-Documentation/docs/gdevelop/extensions.md

 :::

 By leveraging the power of extensions, you can easily incorporate advanced features into your game projects and enhance the overall gameplay experience.

-Next, let's explore the **Events Editor View** to learn how to create game logic and interactions using events.